Nori

 The finished dried sheets are made by a shredding and rack-drying process that resembles papermaking.
 They are sold in packs in grocery stores for culinary purposes.
 Since nori sheets easily absorb water from the air and degrade, a desiccant is needed when storing nori for any significant time.

+Nori—despite not being cultivated by humans until the 1600s—has been popular since the pre-modern era in Japan, having been used as currency, offerings at shrines, and food since the 700s.

 History

+Ancient

 Originally, the term nori was generic and referred to seaweeds, including hijiki.
 One of the earliest descriptions of nori is dated to around the eighth century.
-In the Taihō Code that was enacted in 701, nori already was included in the form of taxation.
-Local people were described as drying nori in Hitachi Province fudoki (721–721), and harvesting of nori was mentioned in Izumo Province fudoki (713–733), showing that nori was used as food from ancient times.
-In Utsubo Monogatari, written around 987, nori was recognized as a common food.
-Nori had been consumed as paste form until the sheet form (Ita-nori 板海苔) was invented in Asakusa, Edo (contemporary Tokyo), around 1750 in the Edo period through the method of Japanese paper-making.
+In the Taihō Code of 701 CE, nori was already included in the form of taxation.
+Local people were described as drying nori in the Hitachi Province Fudoki (721–721 CE), and harvesting of nori was mentioned in the Izumo Province Fudoki (713–733 CE).
+In the Utsubo Monogatari, written around 987 CE, nori was recognized as a common food.

+Modern

+Nori had been consumed as paste form until the sheet form (ita-nori 板海苔) was invented in Asakusa, Tokyo, around 1750 in the Edo period through the method of Japanese paper-making.

 The word "nori" first appeared in an English-language publication in C. P. Thunberg's Trav., published in 1796.
-It was used in conjugation as "Awa nori", probably referring to what now is called aonori.
+It was used in conjugation as "Awa nori", probably referring to what now is called "aonori", i.e., green laver.

-When Japan was in need of high food production after WWII, production of nori was in decline.
-They sought to supplement their traditional reliance upon harvesting the natural product from the sea.
+When Japan was in need of high food production after World War II, production of nori was in decline.
+They sought to cultivate nori in addition to traditional wild harvesting from the sea.
 Due to a lack of understanding of nori's three-stage life cycle, however, those attempting to produce nori artificially did not understand why their cultivation methods were not being productive with nori.
-The industry was rescued by knowledge derived from the work of British phycologist Kathleen Mary Drew-Baker, who had been researching the organism Porphyria umbilicalis that grew in the seas around Wales and was harvested for food (bara lafwr or bara lawr), as in Japan.
+The industry was rescued by knowledge derived from the work of British phycologist Kathleen Mary Drew-Baker, who had been researching the organism Porphyria umbilicalis that grew in the seas around Wales and was harvested for food (laverbread), as in Japan.
 Her work was discovered by Japanese scientists who applied it to artificial methods of seeding and growing the nori, rescuing the industry.
 Kathleen Baker was hailed in Japan as the "Mother of the Sea" and a statue was erected in her memory.
 She is still revered as the savior of the Japanese nori industry.